dotPY-hax/gitlab_RCE/README.md

   You might or might not have to tweak this a bit.

 THERE ARE ~~ABSOLUTELY !!NO!!~~ VERY FEW CHECKS OR ERROR HANDLING!

+needs a HUGE refactor some time in the future.